fesenko/terraform-servicenow-demo/README.md

 - Install Terraform if you don't already have it
   * You can use [Homebrew](https://brew.sh/) `brew install terraform`
 - Make a copy of the example .envrc file: `cp .envrc.example .envrc`
-- Edit the `.envrc` file to have the correct credentials for the provider you will use
+- Edit the `.envrc` file to have the correct AWS credentials for the AWS provider you will use
 - Load the variables in the shell: `source ./envrc`

-You should now be able to use the example cloud provider configurations
+You should now be able to use the example AWS provider configurations

 ## Usage